-Secretary Richard W. Riley has asked me to respond to your letter to him of May 13, 1997.
+Secretary Richard W. Riley has asked me to respond to your letter of May 8, 1997.
 In your letter, you expressed your opposition to requiring special education services in adult prisons.
+I am sorry for the delay in responding to your letter.

-On June 4, 1997, the President signed the Individuals with Disabilities Education Act [(IDEA)] Amendments of 1997.
+On June 4, 1997, the President signed the Individuals with-Disabilities Education Act [(IDEA)] Amendments of 1997.
 That legislation includes a number of provisions regarding special education services for youth with disabilities in adult prisons, which reflect careful and extensive consideration of the issue by the Congress.
-These changes to IDEA make it clear that all States must serve eligible youth with disabilities in adult correctional facilities, but provide States with significant flexibility in serving incarcerated youth.
+These changes to IDEA allow States significant flexibility in serving incarcerated youth.

 For example, States need only make available special education services to youth with disabilities, aged 18 through 21, who, in the educational placement prior to their incarceration in an adult correctional facility: (a) were actually identified as being a child with a disability under the IDEA; or (b) had an individualized education program under the IDEA.
-The new law also provides that youth with disabilities who are convicted as adults and in adult prisons need not participate in general testing programs conducted by the State, and that the provisions requiring transition services to promote movement from school to employment and other post-school activities do not apply to individuals in adult prisons whose eligibility under the IDEA will end because of their age, before they will be released from prison.
+The new law also provides that youth with disabilities who are convicted as adults and in adult prisons need not participate in general testing programs conducted by the State, and that the provisions requiring transition services to promote movement from school to employment and other post school activities do not apply to individuals in adult prisons whose eligibility under the IDEA will end because of their age, before they will be released from prison.

-Most importantly, the educational program and placement of eligible youth with disabilities who are convicted as adults and in adult prisons can be modified if the State shows bona fide security or compelling penological interests that cannot otherwise be accommodated.
-This provision allows a team of professionals to address these issues on a case-by-case basis, and to respond to extreme circumstances, such as where a youth with disabilities poses an immediate threat to self or others, by making appropriate modifications or limitations to the educational program or placement, including suspension of services for an appropriate period of time.
-The Department has recently published proposed regulations under the IDEA, which are consistent with the requirements of the statute, as outlined above.
-A copy of the proposed regulations is enclosed.
+In addition, the educational program and placement of eligible youth with disabilities who are convicted as adults and in adult prisons can be modified if the State shows bona fide security or compelling penological interests that cannot otherwise be accommodated.
+This provision allows a team of professionals to address these interests on a case-by-case basis, and to respond to extreme circumstances, such as where a youth with disabilities poses as immediate threat to self or others, appropriate modifications or limitations to the educational program or placement, including suspension of services for an appropriate period of time.
+The Department published proposed regulations under the IDEA, which are consistent with the requirements of the statute, as outlined above.